aldro61/kover/doc_learning.md

 #### The trade-off parameter (p)

 SCM selects the rules to include in the model based on a scoring function that is applied to each rule.
-This function consists of a trade-off between the number of errors incurred on each class of examples (i.e., phenotype = 0 and phenotype = 1).
+This function consists of a trade-off between the number of errors incurred on each class of examples (e.g., case and control).

 For example, when learning a conjunction, the score of each rule is given by: